top of page

 - How do I pay for my session?

-You will input your credit card information in the secure Client Portal.
-Your credit card will be billed the morning of your session for your full private pay fee or the co-pay/deductible required by your health plan.
+All clients will input their credit card information in the secure Client Portal.
+Credit cards will be billed the morning of your session for your full private pay fee or the co-pay/deductible required by your health plan.
 Please note that clients are 100% responsible for any fees not paid by their insurance company.

 - Can I use a FSA/HSA card?